-I. Overview of Arbitrary Arrest and Enforced Disappearance in Syria 1
+I. Overview of Arbitrary Arrest and Enforced Disappearance in Syria

 II.
-Report Methodology 3
+Report Methodology

 III.
-Arbitrary Arrests, Enforced Disappearances, and Releases in Syria in May 2024 5
+Arbitrary Arrests, Enforced Disappearances, and Releases in Syria in June & The First Half of 20245

 IV.
 Most Notable Patterns of Arbitrary Arrests and Releases by the Parties to the Conflict and Controlling Forces

-in Syria in May 2024 9
+in Syria in June & the First Half of 2024 L

 V. SNHR's Vision and Approach to the Issue of Arbitrarily Arrested Detainees and Forcibly Disappeared Persons

-on the Domestic and International Levels 13
+at the Domestic and International Levels }

 VI.
-Conclusions and Recommendations 15
+Conclusions and Recommendations21

-Acknowledgment 18
+Acknowledgment k i